pniep/SudokuSolver/README.md

 It is offers Level 1 search only (concept discussed within the .py file), which is possibly the reason why it cannot solve the hardest task. we wil implement multi-level implementation soon

+In case you find yourself in situation where Sudoku presented to you is "Not Solvable", try it with this tool!
+Please send us the Initial Board if you find that the tool cannot solve it either!

 # HOW TO USE:

 1.) put your intial values in: